Shaker Heights High School

 Shaker Heights High School is a public high school located in Shaker Heights, Ohio, a suburb of Cleveland.
 The high school is the only public high school in the Shaker Heights City School District, which serves Shaker Heights and a small part of Cleveland.
 Shaker Heights High School is an International Baccalaureate World School, the only public high school in Cuyahoga County to hold this accreditation and offer rigorous IB classes.
-It is consistently ranked among the top districts in the state for National Merit semifinalists.

-According to a 2004 survey by The Wall Street Journal, Shaker Heights High School is one of the top feeder schools in the nation for admission to the most selective colleges and universities.

-The high school has also been recognized by Money and Redbook magazines.
-In 1998, the school was named a "Grammy Signature School" by the National Academy of Recording Arts and Sciences Foundation in recognition of its outstanding music programs.
 The school colors are red and white and its mascot is Tuffy the Raider.

 Demographics

 Although the population of Shaker Heights is 55% White, 37% African American and 8% Asian or other, The Shaker Heights City School District's approximate enrollment is 48% African American, 40% White and 12% Asian, Hispanic, multiracial or other.
 The school has received national attention for its efforts to close the gap between achievements of ethnic and racial minority students and non-ethnic and racial minority students.
 One of the most active organizations at the school is the Student Group on Race Relations (SGORR), which helps foster positive race relations and fight against racial injustice.
 Founded in 1983, the group has high school students visit elementary schools to "promote good social relations among racially diverse children."
 SGORR received recognition from the Human Relations Commission of Shaker Heights and the Ohio Governor's Youth Award for Peace, as well as being a finalist for the Isaiah Award of the American Jewish Committee.

 In addition, as a way to help narrow the achievement gap, the Minority Achievement Committee scholars/sisters program was established in 1990.
 The program has 11th and 12th grade high achieving African Americans mentor and serve as role models to underachieving minority students in lower grades using five core values: respect, pride, honesty, sensitivity, and confidence.